bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 *:_A_R_L10
-D:An area near tents is neat  Sisters in saris sit on seats :A tone torso earns treats  Rat sits in its nest  Inns rise on stones :Otters see ants  Notes on resin are trite  One error, ten errors :Trains sit on iron  Sons sent satin seats  In tins art sits :No sass, no art  Tears rain on roses  Arise sir Tores
+D:An area near tents is neat  Sisters in saris sit on seats :A tone torso earns treats  Rat sits in its nest  Inns rise on stones :Our aunt uses nouns  Notes on resin are trite  One error, ten errors :Trains sit on iron  Sons sent satin seats  Urns ruin eons :No sass, no art  Tears rain on roses  Arise sir Tores

 I:(8)
 *:_A_R_L11
-D:Rita ate roses on a satin seat, not too near ten tenors toots G:_A_E_A1
+D:Rita ate roses in a satin tutu, not too near ten tenors tune G:_A_E_A1

 #------------------------------------------------------------------------------
 # Lesson Q2
 #------------------------------------------------------------------------------
 *:Q2
-*:_A_S_Q2
+*:_A_S_A2
-B:                             Lesson Q2
+B:                             Lesson A2

 *:_A_R_L12
 T:
- :			  (h g o u n . t)
+ :			  (g b d f v m ')
  :
- :In this lesson you learn six new letters (H, G, O, U, N, T) and the period. (.).
- :Be sure that the F-finger does not linger on the G-key  or the J-finger on the
+ :In this lesson you learn six new letters (G, B, D, F, V, M) and the single :quote. (').
+Be sure that the N-finger does not linger on the G-key or the
- :H-key.
+ :S-finger on the G-key.
 Also be sure to use your fingers as follows:
  :
- : 'f' for 't' and 'g', 'j' for 'h', 'u' and 'n', finally use 'l' for 'o' and '.'
+ : 'n' for (') and 'b', 's' for 'g', 'f' and 'v', finally use 't' for 'd' and 'm'
- :
- :Note that you always follow a period with two spaces.

 I:(1) Rhythm Drill
 *:_A_R_L13